Back to Home

 The Cards

-Rylio has nine card types, each with a specific role.
+Rylio uses a handful of card types, each with a specific role.

 Hero Cards